When Protesters Misbehave, Who Pays for Campus Security?

 by James A. Bacon

 Actually, the situation isn’t hypothetical.
 It happened Oct.
-11, 2023, when the Young Americans for Freedom in partnership with the Jefferson Council invited author Abigail Shrier to speak at the University of Virginia, only to have protesters organized by the Queer Student Union harass attendees as they entered the venue at Minor Hall and later as they left.
+11, 2023, when the Young Americans for Freedom in partnership with The Jefferson Council invited author Abigail Shrier to speak at the University of Virginia, only to have protesters organized by the Queer Student Union harass attendees as they entered the venue at Minor Hall and later as they left.
 We have written about the protesters’ belligerent behavior before.
 (Read our report for a refresher course.)
-This post focuses on who pays the bills to maintain security at such events.

-In this particular instance, the University billed the Jefferson Council $7,847 for the cost of providing security.
+In this particular instance, the University billed The Jefferson Council $7,847 for the cost of providing security.

 What kind of logic charges the victims of disruptive behavior for maintaining order and security?
 It’s a logic that draws irrelevant distinctions such as whether the event is held indoors or outdoors, is in a public venue or a private venue, or is a “demonstration” versus a ticketed event.